 ⬇️ Table of Contents

-What is the Scoville Scale?
+What Is The Scoville Scale?

 Capsaicin is a natural chemical compound found in chili peppers belonging to various Capsicum species, such as Capsicum frutescens, Capsicum chinense, Capsicum baccatum, Capsicum rhomboideum, Capsicum eximium, and Capsicum pubescens.
 This compound gives them their characteristic spiciness.

-The amount of capsaicin pungency in a hot pepper determines its heat level and Scoville Heat Unit (SHU).
+The amount of pure capsaicin pungency in a hot pepper determines its heat level and Scoville Heat Unit (SHU).

-Factors Affecting Pepper Heat
+Factors Affecting Spice Level

 Hours of Sunlight